normano/c5store/docs/value_providers.md

 **encoding**: encoding such as "utf8", "binary", etc. Depends on the file reader used in each language.

-**format**: Support "yaml" and "json" by default.
+**format**: Supports "raw", "yaml" and "json" by default.
 Can be extended to support more by the user.